async-worker/aiologger/README.md

 logger = Logger.with_default_handlers()
 ```

-and here is the complete example, generating all log lins asynchronously.
+and here is the complete example, generating all log lines asynchronously.

 ```python
 import asyncio